nithya4/CS-589-College-Scorecard/README.md

+To College or Not to College: Prediction of Post Collegiate Earnings and Debts Machine Learning, Missing Data Completion, Average Trends, Single and Multivariate Regression

 The Project consists of three folders: Code, Figures and HelperFiles.
 The Code folder consists of all the files required to run the program.
 The Figures folder consists of a list of images depicting the results and trends obtained.